 Teaching Language: English

-This intermediate phamacoepidemiology course will build upon the introductory course and present methods used to correct for confounding, including propensity score matching, instrumental variables, time-varying exposures in pregnancy, etc. This will be given as a formal lecture with question periods built in and some breakout group work.
+This intermediate phamacoepidemiology course will build upon the first course in this module and present methods used to correct for confounding, including propensity score matching, instrumental variables, time-varying exposures in pregnancy, etc. This will be given as a formal lecture with question periods built in and some breakout group work.

 Review common sources of bias in pharmacoepidemiologic studies during pregnancy, immortal time bias, and selection bias (e.g. left-truncation bias)